Beyond accuracy: quantifying the reliability of Multiple Instance Learning for Whole Slide Image classification: Introduction

-However, machine learning models are rarely evaluated in terms of reliability; instead, performance metrics such as accuracy and F1 score are typically reported.
-Reliable models are easier to deploy in real-world applications and tend to be more generalizable.
+However, machine learning models are rarely evaluated in terms of reliability; instead, performance metrics such as accuracy and F1 score are typically reported \cite{kelly2019key}.
+Yet, reliable models are essential for real-world deployment and tend to exhibit better generalization.
 Therefore, gaining insights into models' reliability is critical.
 For instance, Pendyala et al. \cite{pendyala2024assessing} assessed the reliability of various models using a mental health dataset and discovered that these models often focused on less relevant features, despite achieving high performance, thereby highlighting the limitations of traditional metrics.
 Furthermore, Araujo et al. \cite{araujo2023quest} propose an alternative validation method for models and support the assertion that performance metrics are not indicative of the reliability of machine learning networks.
 In the domain of medical imaging, the trustworthiness of saliency maps has been quantitatively assessed on two public radiology datasets using the area under the precision-recall curve (AUPRC) and the structural similarity index measure (SSIM) as evaluation metrics \cite{arun2021assessing}.
 The study revealed that none of the saliency maps satisfied all the tested criteria, highlighting limitations in their reliability.